ryn-cx/i-saw-that/README.md

 ### Build

-Requires a modified version of fsnotify with recursion enabled that is not included in this repository.
+- Requires a modified version of fsnotify with recursion enabled that is not included in this repository.
+- Once fsnotify officially supports recursion an official alpha version of the software will be released with normal build instructions.

 ### Run